Frank Robinson: Baltimore Orioles (1966–1971)

 On December 9, 1965, Reds owner Bill DeWitt traded Robinson to the Baltimore Orioles in exchange for pitcher Milt Pappas, pitcher Jack Baldschun, and outfielder Dick Simpson.
+Orioles' scout and executive Jim Russo, who had worked under DeWitt with the St. Louis Browns years earlier, was the key Orioles' executive in completing the trade.
 The trade turned out to be very lopsided.
 DeWitt, who had a slew of successful trades including his time as general manager in Detroit and the early 1960s rebuilding the Reds, famously referred to Robinson as "not a young 30" after the trade.
 The Reds led the NL in offense in 1965 and needed pitching.
-Pappas, who was a consistent performer in Baltimore was a major disappointment in Cincinnati while Robinson had continued success in Baltimore.
+Pappas, who was a consistent performer in Baltimore, was a major disappointment in Cincinnati while Robinson had continued success in Baltimore.

+The trade's notoriety became part of popular culture.
+In the film Bull Durham, the character Annie Savoy (played by Susan Sarandon) says "But bad trades are part of baseball; now who can forget Frank Robinson for Milt Pappas, for gosh sakes".
+In the film Trouble with the Curve, the character Mickey Lobel (played by Amy Adams) expounds on the trade's details and Robinson's prowess, in establishing her baseball expertise.

 In Robinson's first year in Baltimore, he won the Triple Crown, leading the American League with a .316 batting average (then the lowest ever by a Triple Crown winner), a career high 49 home runs (the most ever by a right-handed Triple crown winner) and 122 RBIs in 155 games.
 On May 8, 1966, Robinson became the only player ever to hit a home run completely out of Memorial Stadium.
 The shot came off of Luis Tiant in the second game of a doubleheader against the Cleveland Indians, and the home run measured 541 ft.
 Until the Orioles' move to Camden Yards in 1992, a flag labeled "HERE" was flown at the spot where the ball left the stadium.